Ahren-Chen/ShyftLabs-Assessment/README.md

 ## Students Page

 - Must provide a form with First Name, Family Name, Date of birth, and a submit button
-- When submitting, all forms mult be filled
+- When submitting, all fields mult be filled
 - When submitting, the date of birth must be a valid date
 - When submitting, the student must be at least 10 years old
 - After all requirements are fulfilled, student is added to the database, inputs are cleared, and a confirmation notification appears